phayes/vuetify-survey/README.md

 # Use-case

 You can use `<VuetifySurveyEdit>` to let your users build up questionaires, then store the resulting declarative definition in a database.
-The stored definitions can then be loaded and displayed to other users.
+The stored definitions can then be loaded and displayed to other users using `<VuetifySurvey>`.